Ferryistaken/website/about.md

 If you have a question about this site or anything I made, send me an email.

-You can [report here](https://github.com/Ferryistaken/blog/issues/new) if there are an broken links/spelling mistakes or somethings else.
+You can [report here](https://github.com/Ferryistaken/blog/issues/new) if there are an broken links/spelling mistakes or anything else.

 ##### Contact me:📝